High School Summer Design Camp offered at Ohio Northern University: Your Path To Becoming a Graphic Designer

 In addition to graphic design, architecture, environmental design, landscape architecture, interior design and industrial design will be addressed during morning sessions to introduce students to the education, career paths and professional practices of other major design fields.
 “Design Camp will inform students about college study in design and will raise awareness of the impact of art and design through a series of weeklong activities,” said Rowe.

-During last year’s Design SHI Camp, Rowe taught an interdisciplinary design course that focused on how graphic designers can use their skills and knowledge to draw attention to—and invoke a solution to—the problem of urban decay.
+During last year’s Design SAHI Camp, Rowe taught a design course that focused on identity design for a nonprofit organization, The Audubon Society.
 “Every year we undertake a new challenge,” said Rowe.
 “So students can participate in multiple years.”

-To be eligible to attend Ohio Northern University’s Summer Honors Institute and the Design Camp, a student must:
+To be eligible to attend Ohio Northern University’s Summer Academic and Honors Institute and the Design Camp, a student must:

 • Be identified as “gifted” by an Ohio or out of state school district.
 Or, receive a letter of recommendation from the high school counselor or be able to obtain a document stating that you meet Ohio gifted identification criteria as described in Ohio Administrative Code 3301-51-15.

-The Ohio Northern Summer Honors Academic Institute is an academic summer program funded by the Jennings Foundation.
+The Ohio Northern Summer Academic and Honors Institute is an academic summer program funded by the Jennings Foundation.
 Through the grant, Ohio Northern is able to offer many other camps, including the Design Camp.

-The cost of ONU’s residential camp is about $460 per week.
+The cost of ONU’s residential camp is $475 per week.
 A few scholarships are available for financial assistance to cover the camp fee.
-Space in the Summer Honors Academic Institute is limited.
+Space in the Summer Academic and Honors Institute is limited.
 Registration deadline is May 6.
 To register and for other detailed information, visit the Ohio Northern’s Summer Academic and Honors Institute website: http://www.onu.edu/academics/summer_academic_and_honors_institute

-image: Students present their final design campaign and project in the Elzay Gallery last year.
+image: During last year’s camp, students presented their final design campaign and projects in the Elzay Gallery.